inspqgeomatique/igo2-tq-app/README.md

 ---

 # English
-## Here is how to start a new IGO2 app from this github repo (if no Web Server available)
+## How to start a new IGO2 app from this github repo (if you do not have a Web Server available)

 1. Fork those two repo to your own Github account:
 * https://github.com/kingoli/igo2-tq-app/